awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ### Kubernetes 1\.16 update prerequisites<a name="1-16-prerequisites"></a>

-As noted in the [Kubernetes 1\.15 changelog](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.15.md#deprecations-and-removals) and [Deprecated APIs Removed In 1\.16: Here’s What You Need To Know](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/) documents, if you have an existing cluster, API changes are required for the following deployed resources before updating a cluster to 1\.16\.
+As noted in the [Kubernetes 1\.15 changelog](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.15.md#deprecations-and-removals) and [Deprecated APIs Removed In 1\.16: Here's What You Need To Know](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/) documents, if you have an existing cluster, API changes are required for the following deployed resources before updating a cluster to 1\.16\.

 **Warning**
 If you don't change these APIs before updating to 1\.16, workloads fail after the update is complete\.